cjdbarlow/Part-One/receptor_theory.md

 ####Indirect Antagonist
 Indirect antagonists reduce the clinical effect of a drug, but do so via means other than receptor interaction.
 They include:
 * **Chemical antagonists**
 Where the drug binds directly to another.
-Examples include protamine and heparin, and sugammedex and rocuronium.
+Examples include protamine and heparin, and sugammadex and rocuronium.
 * **Physiologic antagonists**
 A countering effect is produced by agonism of other pathways.